- Common uses

 Brand Name(s): , Beleodaq®

 Belinostat is used to treat peripheral T-cell lymphoma (PTCL; a form of cancer that begins in a certain type of cells in the immune system) that has not improved or that has come back after treatment with other medications.
 Belinostat is in a class of medications called histone deacetylase inhibitors.
 It works by killing cancer cells.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

-Belinostat comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a hospital or clinic.
+Belinostat comes as a powder to be mixed with liquid to be injected intravenously (into a vein) by a doctor or nurse in a hospital or clinic.
 It is usually given over a period of 30 minutes once daily on days 1 to 5 of a 21-day cycle.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.

 Your doctor may need to adjust your dose or stop your treatment if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with belinostat injection.

 Before receiving belinostat injection,